Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractal Norm and Fractal Functions

 The solution of (\ref {local 2}) works out $|f_n|$ as a function of $\ell$ and $n$, i.e. $|f_n|=|f_n|(n, \ell)$.
 Upon a similar reasoning to the discussion we had for the entire fractals $\ell$ is given as a function of $f_n$ and $n$:

-where $f_n$ is allowed to admit negative and complex values.
+where $f_n$ is allowed to admit complex values.
 The fractal norm $\ell_{(\kappa,\mu)}$ is conventionally called the \emph{fractal $(\kappa,\mu)$-norm of $f_n$}, while we may drop the prefix $(\kappa,\mu)$ for simplicity and use the \emph{massive fractal norm} as the convenient terminology.
-In particular, this generalized norm also provides a criterion for recognizing non-fractal widespread function.
-Actually, the next theorem could be considered as the immediate generalization of \textbf{Theorem 1} for widespread fractals.\\
+In particular, this generalized norm provides a criterion for recognizing non-fractal functions.
+The next theorem could be considered as the immediate generalization of \textbf{Theorem 1} for widespread fractals.\\